 A directed study course is an option available to students who, due to extenuating circumstances, are not able to meet program or graduation requirements within the regularly scheduled courses.
 Directed studies may only be used to meet requirements for a student's designated degree program.
 Students must request a directed study using the form available from the Office of Academic Records.
-Approved directed study forms must be submitted prior to the beginning of the session.
+Approved directed study forms must be submitted three weeks prior to the beginning of the 8-week session being requested.
 Directed study requests will not be granted after the beginning of the session in which they are requested.
 All coursework must be submitted within the 8-week session assigned to the course.